MaartenGr/BERTopic/docs/getting_started/representation/representation.md

 For each model below, an example will be shown on how it may change or improve upon the default topic keywords that are generated.
 The dataset used in these examples can be found [here](https://www.kaggle.com/datasets/maartengr/kurzgesagt-transcriptions).

+If you want to have multiple representations of a single topic, it might be worthwhile to also check out [**multi-aspect**](https://maartengr.github.io/BERTopic/getting_started/multiaspect/multiaspect.html) topic modeling with BERTopic.

 ## **KeyBERTInspired**

 After having generated our topics with c-TF-IDF, we might want to do some fine-tuning based on the semantic